pyth-network/governance/docs/pips/operational/op-pip-2.md

 * Verify the implementation following the guide below:

-1. Make sure you node-js, forge and jq installed.
+1. Make sure you have node-js, forge and jq installed.
     1. node-js: install `nvm` from [here](https://github.com/nvm-sh/nvm).
 Install node-js 18 (`nvm install 18; nvm use 18`).
     2. forge: install it from [here](https://getfoundry.sh/)
     3. jq: install it from [here](https://jqlang.github.io/jq/)